MultiSafepay/docs/content/api/orders/split-payments.md

 `split_payments.percentage` | float

 Specify a percentage of the amount to split.
+**Important:** Never give a 0 value.

 `split_payments.fixed` | integer

 Specify the amount to split in cents.
+**Important:** Never give a 0 value.

 `split_payments.description` | string